Your SORN Questions Answered

 There are numerous reasons you may wish to declare your car as being off the road:

-• You plan to travel for a long period of time but not want to sell your car
+• You plan to travel for a long period of time but do not want to sell your car

 • You’ve bought a car but don’t want to tax or insure it immediately